As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Vegan cheeseburger pizza

-- 1/2 teaspoon organic canola oil or other neutral-flavored, high heat oil
+- ½ teaspoon avocado oil or other neutral-flavored, high heat oil

 - 1 veggie burger thawed if necessary